-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by SingleStore, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 SingleStore (formerly MemSQL) is a distributed SQL database designed for mixed OLTP and OLAP workloads at high speed.
 It uses a MySQL-compatible wire protocol and is deployed for real-time analytics, financial risk systems, and personalization engines that require sub-second query response at scale.